ASukhanov/manman/README.md

                         be >= 1 (default: None)
 ```
 ## Control of all applications in a table
+The commands are executed by right clicking on the cells in leftmost column.
-The action cell in top row of the table executes table-wide commands: **Check All, Start All, Stop All**
+The top left cell executes table-wide commands:
+**Check All, Start All, Stop All**
-It also has commands to
+It also holds commands to
-- delete current tab (Delete),
+- delete current tab (**Delete**),
-- edit the table (Edit),
+- edit the table (**Edit**),
-- condense and expannd table arrangement (Condense and Uncondense).
+- condense and expannd table arrangement (**Condense and Uncondense**).

 ## Configuration
-The following actions are defined in the combobox, related to the application:
+The following actions are defined for managers:
   - **Check**
   - **Start**
   - **Stop**